jpadie/node-red-virtual-matter-devices/README.md

+# WHAT

+This project builds nearly all devices currently supported by the matter protocol and makes them available in a node-red environment.

+In this way the project creates a bridge between Matter controllers (e.g. Alexa, Apple, Google Home) and whatever you can dream up (e.g. purely virtual devices or zigbee, tasmota or whatever device type you can communicate with).

+Whilst it can be seen as "just" a bridge, this project enables a very easy method of creating virtual or synthetic devices which controllers will recognise; making it ideal for testing matter development.

+# STATUS

+READY FOR TESTING

-DO NOT USE THIS PROJECT IN A PRODUCTION ENVIRONMENT AT THE MOMENT.
+I DON'T SUGGEST USING THIS PROJECT IN A PRODUCTION ENVIRONMENT AT THE MOMENT.
-IT IS READY FOR TESTING

 Reference is made to version 1.3 of the Matter Specification found [here](https://csa-iot.org/wp-content/uploads/2024/05/matter-1-3-device-library-specification.pdf)

 This project heavily leans almost entirely on the fantastic work by Ingo Fischer, Greg Lauckhart and the development team on [Matter.js](https://github.com/project-chip/matter.js); not to mention the tireless help that they provide via Discord.

-Version 1.4 of the Matter Specification has been recently published (in November 2024) however is not yet supported by Matter.Js nor by most controller ecosystems.
+Version 1.4 of the Matter Specification has been recently published (in November 2024) and will be supported in due course.

 # To Dos